Zipcar/zipcar-pi-zero-guide/projects/midi-synth.md

 `-z` and `-c` configure the audio buffer.
 You will need them only if you are using the Speaker pHAT and they should make any warning messages you received previously disappear.
 `-o` sets generic fluidsynth settings, in this case `audio.realtime-prio=95`, which grants higher execution priority to the audio thread, making the synth more responsive.

-Line 4 in the script starts fluidsynth passing the content of the variables from line 1 through 3 as arguments.
+Line 4 in the script starts fluidsynth passing the content of the variables from lines 1 through 3 as arguments.
 Also, `fluidsynth` is prepended with `nice -19`, another trick to improve the synth performances.
 `nice` is a unix command that alters the _scheduled priority_ of a process.
 You can find more details on its `man` page, but fundamentally it will allow fluidsynth to use more CPU time than it would as a regular process.

-Line 5 and 6 should be clear: Wait 10 seconds for the synth to start, then connect it to the MIDI controller.
+Lines 5 and 6 should be clear: wait 10 seconds for the synth to start, then connect it to the MIDI controller.
 Remember to use your own MIDI client identifiers.

 Once you've finished editing you `rc.local` file, press `ctrl+o` and `ctrl+x` to save and quit the nano editor.